-If the fence is around a pool or another hazard and if permission from all adjoining neighbors is filed with the City, then a residential fence may be 8 feet tall after a permit is obtained.
+If the fence is around a pool or another hazard and if permission from all adjoining neighbors is filed with the City, then a residential fence may be 8 feet tall.

-If the fence is between a residence and a commercial property, it may be 8 feet tall after a permit is obtained.
+If the fence is between a residence and a commercial property, it may be 8 feet tall.